Bighead carp

 The bighead carp (Hypophthalmichthys nobilis) is a species of cyprinid freshwater fish native to East Asia, and is one of several Asian carps introduced into North America.
 It is one of the most intensively exploited fishes in fish farming, with an annual worldwide production of over three million tonnes in 2013, principally from China.
-Unlike the omnivorous common carp, bighead carp are primarily filter-feeders, preferentially consuming zooplankton but also phytoplankton and detritus.
+They are omnivores, consuming both algae and zooplankton.

+Bighead carp, together with black carp, silver carp, and grass carp, make up the culturally important "four famous domestic fishes" used in polyculture in China for over a thousand years.
+It is widely farmed for food.

 Description

 The bighead carp has a large, scaleless head, a large mouth, and eyes located very low on the head.
 Adults usually have a mottled silver-gray coloration.
 It is a large fish; a typical length is 60 cm, and maximum observed size of 146 cm and 40 kg.

 Distribution

 Bighead carp are native to large rivers and are associated with floodplain lakes of eastern Asia.
 Their range extends from southern China north to the Amur River system, which forms the border between China and Russia.
-They have been introduced widely outside their native range, including in the United States, where they are considered invasive as they out-compete native species (e.g. Bigmouth Buffalo).
+They have been introduced widely outside their native range, including in the United States, where they are considered invasive as they out-compete native species (e.g. bigmouth buffalo).
 They are also found in the Nile in North Africa.